Automobile Liability Insurance and Film Production Companies

 All automobiles intended to be used on roads whether licensed or unlicensed must be covered by a primary automobile liability policy.
 Certain minimum coverage and limits are required by law but in all provinces third party liability insurance is compulsory.

 Automobiles owned by production must be insured for the compulsory coverage in the province where they are located and where the automobiles are licensed.
-We also recommend purchasing optional physical damage coverage and we can provide a quote as required.
+We also recommend purchasing optional physical damage coverage and we can provide a quote.

 Your insurance requirements will vary depending on the province that the vehicle is being used in, and whether the vehicle is being used on public or private property.
 There are too many variables to deal with each particular circumstance, so you should always check with our office prior to the use of any of these types of vehicles.